-- Solution Tank: See Figure 1.
-Weekly empty the solution tank; remove the solution Drain Hose (B) from its storage area (located on the right rear control handle compartment).
-Direct the hose to a designated "Disposal Site" and flush the tank with clean water. - Solution Filter: Remove and clean the inline Solution Filter (C).
-To access the filter housing for removal, work underneath the middle left side chassis panel.
+• Solution Tank: See Figure 1.
+Empty the solution tank weekly; remove the solution Drain Hose (B) from its storage area (located on the right rear control handle compartment).
+Direct the hose to a designated "Disposal Site" and flush the tank with clean water.

+• Solution Filter: Remove and clean the inline Solution Filter (C).
+To access the filter housing for removal, work underneath the middle right rear side of the machine's chassis.
 No tools are needed to remove the filter (hand tighten only).
 Service Tip: The solution filter ball valve must be placed in the OFF (Closed) position.
-This prevents loss of solution when servicing the filter strainer with a partial or full tank. - Solution Delivery Trough: On the cylindrical scrub deck clean the holes in the delivery trough to assure even distribution of solution.
+This prevents loss of solution when servicing the filter strainer with a partial or full tank.

+• Solution Delivery Trough: On the cylindrical scrub deck clean the holes in the delivery trough and manifolds to assure even distribution of solution.